NinevaStudios/nineva-docs/docs/ue-plugins/monetization-unreal.md

 - `PrivateDependencyModuleNames.Add("OnlineSubsystemGooglePlay");`
 - `ExtraModuleNames.Add("OnlineSubsystemGooglePlay");`

-You might also need to add/modify the `Config/Android/AndroidEngine.ini` file contents fo have all the built-in Google Play Billing features disabled:
+You might also need to add/modify the `Config/Android/AndroidEngine.ini` file contents to have all the built-in Google Play Billing features disabled:

 ```ini
 [OnlineSubsystemGooglePlay.Store]